-Our research and development efforts are focused on the design and development of precision timing solutions.
+Our research and development efforts are focused on the design and development of precision timing Precision Timing solutions.
 Our research and development expense consists primarily of personnel costs, which include stock-based compensation, pre-production engineering mask costs, software license and intellectual property expenses, design tools and prototype-related expenses, facility costs, supplies, professional and consulting fees, and allocated overhead costs, which may be offset by non-recurring engineering contra-expenses recorded in certain periods.
 There is no assurance that we will have non-recurring engineering contra-expense from period to period.
 We expense research and development costs as incurred.
 We believe that continued investment in our products and services is important for our future growth and acquisition of new customers and, as a result, we expect our research and development expenses to continue to increase in absolute dollars.
 However, we expect our research and development expenses to fluctuate as a percentage of revenue from period to period depending on the timing of these expenses.

-Research and development expense decreased by \$0.2 million, or 1%, for the three months ended September 30, 2023 compared to the same period in the prior year, primarily due to lower engineering spend towards ongoing new product development of \$3.1 million and lower personnel costs of \$0.7 million, offset by a decrease in non-recurring engineering contra-expense recognized of \$2.7 million, an increase in depreciation and amortization of lab equipment and licenses of \$0.6 million, and an increase in stock-based compensation expense of \$0.3 million.
+Research and development expense decreased increased by \$0.2 million \$1.1 million, or 1% 4%, for the three months ended September 30, 2023 March 31, 2024 compared to the same period in the prior year, primarily due to lower engineering spend towards ongoing new product development of \$3.1 million and lower personnel costs of \$0.7 million, offset by a decrease in non-recurring engineering contra-expense recognized of \$2.7 million \$0.9 million, an increase in depreciation and amortization of lab equipment and licenses of \$0.6 million \$0.2 million, and an increase in stock-based compensation expense of \$0.3 million .